Results

 Yes, it is possible to repeat a National Course.
 However, you will need to discuss this with your school, college, or training provider first as they will make the final decision on whether to re-enter you for the course.

-If you have previously completed a coursework assessment, such as a project or an assignment, you will need to produce a new one.
+If you have previously completed a coursework assessment, such as a project or an assignment, you need to produce a new one.
 However, you may be able to use your previous research.

 Why is there no grade showing for my course on my certificate?